gwijthoff/paleoarchaeology/archaeology_outline.md

 lead with: archaeology is a useful term, but we use it too quickly.  the kind of hand wavy gesture made when wires are connected to ideology and power and discourse.  let's get in there and figure out *how* this circuit is made from material to culture

 there are two examples i'm getting out of archaeology, the user and the interpreter, the neanderthal and the archaeologist.  make sure to spell these out, because there are two separate stories to tell here

 interpreter:  this is a useful story as we have a moment when people trained in text analysis are learning to analyze objects.  that shift is *the* story in play here.

 a final gesture where I wrap up what is essentially a new interpretive tool that I have applied to the Dynabook, a methodological tool that you the reader can pick up and use

 misc
 ------

-reader questions and warnings and warnings:
+reader questions and warnings:

 - what does archaeology offer the history of media rather than history of technology?  make that explicit.
     - history of tech and SCOT has nothing to say about the individual user, and the way